bdo/ping-analyser/README.md

 # ping-analyser

-Generate stats on your ping output.
+Generate stats from your ping output.

 ![Screenshot](screenshot.png)